Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 ```
 Participants should see their local versions, confirming a valid environment.

+> **INSTRUCTOR NOTES**: Point out that their versions may differ, and that's fine.
+Use this opportunity to transition into why NumPy is so important in the Python ecosystem.

 ### Key Points
 - Use `import numpy as np` as the standard NumPy import convention
 - Verify your environment with version checks before starting numerical work
 - NumPy arrays are the foundation for all scientific Python computing

+> **INSTRUCTOR NOTES**: These key points set up the next section perfectly.
+Emphasize that NumPy is the foundation - pandas DataFrames are built on NumPy arrays, scikit-learn uses NumPy arrays, etc. This motivates the entire workshop.

 ---

 ## 1. Why Numpy?
 (09:15–09:45)

+> **INSTRUCTOR NOTES**: This is a crucial section that motivates the entire workshop.
+Many beginners wonder "why not just use Python lists?"
+Take time with the comparisons - they're eye-opening.
+Be prepared for questions about when to use each data structure.

 ### Questions
 - Why should I use NumPy instead of Python lists?
 - How much faster is NumPy for numerical computations?
 - What makes NumPy arrays more memory efficient?

+> **INSTRUCTOR NOTES**: Ask participants if they've worked with large datasets in pure Python.
+Many will have experienced slow performance or memory issues.
+Use this to create engagement - NumPy solves real problems they've likely encountered.

 ### Objectives
 After completing this episode, learners will be able to: